DANCE 100 3 Units

 Intermediate Jazz Dance

-This course provides a continuing study of jazz dance techniques including the styles and techniques of jazz innovators such as Jack Cole, Gus Giordano, Luigi, Jerome Robbins, Bob Fosse, and Joe Tremaine.
-Historical and theoretical understandings of jazz technique from film, television, and stage are a primary focus as well as the development of the dancer’s technical and expressive skills.
-Concert performance is required to pass this class.
+This course provides a continuing study of jazz dance techniques at the intermediate level including the styles and techniques of Jack Cole, Jerome Robbins, Frank Hatchett, Bob Fosse, Katherine Dunham, and more.
+Focus is given to the development of the dancer’s technical and expressive skills, as well as historical and theoretical understandings of jazz technique for film, television, and stage.
+Public performance is required for this class.

 DANCE 106B 2 Units